provenancetech/pti-docs/guide/readme/master/Webhooks/webhook-definitions.md

 }
 ```

-The `REQUEST_ID` value will be set to the value you provided when you [logged the transaction](#monitoring-transactions)
+The `REQUEST_ID` value will be set to the value you provided when you started the transaction.

 The `USER_ID` corresponds to the user for which we are providing the transaction status.

 Typically, you will receive 2 transaction monitoring result messages per transaction.
 The first one will have a `PENDING` status and the second one will be `ACCEPT` or `DENY`.
 A status of `DENY` means that the transaction is not allowed for that user.
 A status of `MANUAL_REVIEW` means that a
-compliance agent at PTI is analysing the information provided and you should wait for the `ACCEPT` status before finalizing the transaction.
+compliance agent at PTI is analyzing the information provided and you should wait for the `ACCEPT` status before finalizing the transaction.

 In the case of a `DENY` status, the `complianceProviderResponseCode` will contain more detail on the reason for denial.

-The `TRANSACTION_DATE` will come in the form of an ISO 8601 compliant date string.
+The `TRANSACTION_DATE` will come in the form of an ISO 8601-compliant date string.

 ## Payment processing update